 Each branch has one or more actions, which are either the faults you want to run or time delays.
 Faults are actions that cause some disruption.
 Most faults take one or more parameters, such as the duration to run the fault or the amount of stress to apply.

 A chaos experiment is an Azure resource deployed to a subscription, resource group, and region.
 You can use the Azure portal or the Chaos Studio REST API to create, update, start, cancel, and view the status of an experiment.

-Chaos experiments can target resources in a different subscription than the experiment as long as the subscription is within the same Azure tenant.
-Chaos experiments can target resources in a different region than the experiment as long as the region is a supported region for Chaos Studio.
+Chaos experiments can target resources in a different subscription than the experiment if the subscription is within the same Azure tenant.
+Chaos experiments can target resources in a different region than the experiment if the region is a supported region for Chaos Studio.

-Now that you understand what a chaos experiment is you are ready to:
+Now that you understand what a chaos experiment is you're ready to: